Resettled refugee students learning English as a Second Language (ESL) face many challenges acquiring proficiency in written and spoken English.

 The benefits to participating in the Home Mentoring program are innumerable.

 Refugee students gain confidence academically and socially.
-Volunteer mentors form lasting relationships with refugee students, and get a window into the cultural practices and rich customs of families from countries as far as Burma, the Congo, Somalia, Bhutan, and others, found right in their backyards.
+Volunteer mentors form lasting relationships with refugee students, and get a window into the cultural practices and rich customs of families from countries as far as Burma, the Democratic Republic of Congo, Somalia, Syria, and others, found right in their backyards.
 Cleveland’s communities become interconnected through cross-cultural understanding and a sense of social responsibility.
 The ultimate benefit of this program is that it provides refugee students with the much needed additional instruction time and the direct one-on-one support that is so critical to personal and academic development.

 come from all over the globe and speak over 15 different languages combined.